Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of the beam convolution

-Here $\rho_{i}$ is the orientation of the beam at the $i^{th}$ scan point when the pixel along that direction got scanned.
-The function $b_{i}(z)$ and $b_{r}(z)$ can be defined as follows.
-In Eq.(\ref{eq:beam rotation}), $b_{1,1}$ and $b_{1,-1}$ are complex quantities.
+In Eq.\,\ref{eq:beam rotation}, $b_{1,1}$ and $b_{1,-1}$ are complex quantities.
 But, as the beam is real, the beam spherical harmonic coefficients should satisfy $b_{1,1}^{*}=-b_{1,-1}$.
-Hence, for simplifying the expressions we use $b_{1,1}=b_{r}+ib_{i}$, i.e. the real and the imaginary parts of $b_{1,1}$, which led us to the Eq.(\ref{eq:beam rotation}).
+Hence, for simplifying the expressions we use $b_{1,1}=b_{r}+ib_{i}$, i.e. the real and the imaginary parts of $b_{1,1}$, which led us to the Eq.\,\ref{eq:temp}.

-Using Eq.(\ref{eq:temp}) we can calculate the power that gets leaked to the quadrupole or the higher multipoles.
-It can be seen from Eq.(\ref{eq:temp}) that the first term that is the term with $b_{10}(z)$ will not contribute to any power leakage from dipole because it depends only on $\theta_{i}$ in the same way as that of the original dipole.
-Therefore, the dipole to quadrupole power transfer is only caused by the terms multiplied with $b_{r}(z)$ or $b_{i}(z)$.
-Therefore, it is obvious from Eq.(\ref{eq:temp}) that if a beam is designed in such a way that the $b_{r}(z)$ or $b_{i}(z)$ components of the beam are completely negligible than the beam will not cause any dipole to higher multipole power transfers.
+Using Eq.\,\ref{eq:temp} we can calculate the power leakage from dipole to the quadrupole or the higher multipoles.
+Eq.\,\ref{eq:temp} shows that the first term that is the term with $b_{10}(\hat{z})$ can not contribute to any power leakage from dipole as it depends only on $\theta_{m}$ and its expression is same as that of the original dipole.
+The dipole to quadrupole power transfer is only caused by the terms multiplied with $b_{r}(\hat{z})$ or $b_{i}(\hat{z})$.
+Therefore, if a beam is designed in such a way that the $b_{r}(\hat{z})$ or $b_{i}(\hat{z})$ components of the beam are negligibly small then there can not be any dipole to higher multipole power transfers.